-

 JONATHAN FARRAR

-Jonathan joined the Investments Office in October of 2014.
-Prior to Wesleyan University, Jonathan was a Director at Highmount Capital, a multi-family office where he was responsible for managing the firm’s external investment manager selection and due diligence efforts in the public markets.
-Beginning in 2007, Jonathan was a member of the research team at Veritable, LP, a multi-family office where he covered international investment managers for one of the firm’s internally managed commingled investment pools.
-Jonathan graduated summa cum laude from Lafayette College with a B.S. in Physics and B.A. in Mathematics and was elected to the college's chapter of Phi Beta Kappa, the Society of Sigma Xi and Pi Mu Epsilon.
-He is a member of the New York Society of Security Analysts (NYSSA) and a CFA charterholder.
+Jon joined the Investments Office in October of 2014.
+Prior to Wesleyan University, he was a Director at Highmount Capital, a multi-family office where he was responsible for managing the firm’s external investment manager selection and due diligence efforts in the public markets.
+Beginning in 2007, Jon was a member of the research team at Veritable, LP, a multi-family office where he covered international investment managers for one of the firm’s internally managed commingled investment pools.

 What do you love about Wesleyan?

-The students here are amazingly independent and passionate – maybe I’m too far removed from my college years to remember, but I don’t recall my classmates having such a deep sense of identity at such a young age.
-I love being based on campus and seeing how the institution nurtures that independence.
+The students here are remarkably independent and passionate.
+Maybe I’m too far removed from my own college years to remember, but I don’t recall experiencing such a strong sense of identity and purpose with my own peers at such a young age.
+It’s inspiring to see how Wesleyan as an institution nurtures and even encourages that spirit of independence and individuality year after year.

 What inspires you?